codeclimate/codeclimate-rubocop/config/contents/style/quoted_symbols.md

 Checks if the quotes used for quoted symbols match the configured defaults.
-By default uses the same configuration as `Style/StringLiterals`.
+By default uses the same configuration as `Style/StringLiterals`; if that cop is not enabled, the default `EnforcedStyle` is `single_quotes`.

 String interpolation is always kept in double quotes.